Skip to Content

 Suburban water heaters have steel tanks, requiring them to come equipped with a metal rod called an anode to reduce corrosion.
 Atwood heaters have aluminum tanks, so they don’t have anode rods.

-Anodes are sacrificial rods, usually made of aluminum or magnesium (or an alloy).
-Its job is to attract minerals that would otherwise corrode the tank, sacrificing itself instead.
+Anodes are sacrificial rods, usually made of aluminum or magnesium (or an alloy of both).
+Its job is to react with minerals in the water that would otherwise corrode the tank, sacrificing itself instead.

 Anodes should be inspected at least annually.
 Replace your Suburban anode rod at least once every year or two, depending on how much it’s decayed.